 The role of statements, diagrams, and scene documentation

 Accurate reports and extensive scene documentation are necessary.
 Accident sequences are described using scene sketches.
 Your police and insurer statement accounts for the accident; it must be accurate and consistent.
-Avoid admitting fault or guessing, as this will destroy your case.
+Avoid admitting fault or guessing, as this will weaken and possibly destroy your case.
 Early, detailed reporting preserves evidence and leads to more effective cases.

 How damage location is interpreted in real-world collision scenarios?